fractal6/doc/docs/tension.en.md

 - For **Operational**, **Governance** and **Help** tensions, notifications will be sent to users who have a role (lead link) in the targeted circle.
 - For **Alert** tensions, notifications will be sent to all members below the targeted circle (including all sub-circles recursively).
 If the recipient is the root circle, all member including [Guest](/circle/#guest) will be notified.
 Otherwise, this will include the roles lead links.
-- For **Announcement** tensions, notifications will be sent to all users that watch the organization.
+- For **Announcement** tensions, notifications will be sent to all users that watch the organisation.

 Once a tension is created, it has a discussion thread with a list of subscribed users.
 Users can subscribe or unsubscribe to a tension if they have read access to it.
 A subscribed users will be notify of new comments or status changes.
 At tension creation only its author is subscribed by default.